Ashu-hub/All-About-Java/JavaMemoryManagement.md

 	sampling and instrumentation.

 ###	How to detect/debug deadlock?
-	using jvisuwalVM. open Your process id and click on Thread Tab.
+	using jvisuwalVM.
+Open Your process id and click on Thread Tab.
 It will show you with clear meassage about where the deadlock is.
 	It can be  also seen bt command line tool using - jstack processId.

 	Heap Dump :- It is a snapshot of memeory of a java process.
 This snapshot coontians info about java classes, feilds, referece, class loader, superclass, static feilds etc.